-- Roommates living in a 2 bedroom apartment are each required to pay a $350.00 damage deposit.
+- Roommates living in a 2-bedroom apartment are each required to pay a $350.00 damage deposit.
 Damage deposits are not transferable between students.
-Damage deposits are transferable from the Lewis & Clark Village.
+Damage deposits are transferable from Lewis and Clark Village.

-- Two bedroom units are allowed only 1 roommate change.
+- Two-bedroom units are allowed only 1 roommate change.
 If the unit has already had 1 roommate change and a roommate wishes to vacate, both roommates will be required to vacate the unit.
-Exceptions to this may be approved by the University Village office as long as one original roommate continues to live in the unit.
+Exceptions to this may be approved by the University Villages Office as long as one original roommate continues to live in the unit.

-- If a roommate wishes to vacate they must fill out a 30 day notice and submit it to the University Villages Office.
-The vacating roommate may move out at any time after the 30 day notice has been submitted but will be charged rent through the 30 days if another roommate has not moved into the unit during that time.
+- If a roommate wishes to vacate, they must fill out a 30-day notice and submit it to the University Villages Office.
+The vacating roommate may move out at any time after the 30-day notice has been submitted, but they will be charged rent through the 30 days if another roommate has not moved into the unit during that time.

 - All new roommates are required to fill out an application and pay the required application fee.

-- Damage deposits are returned to vacating students only after 1) the unit has fully vacated, an inspection has been completed by the University Villages office and any charges for damages/cleaning have been applied to each roommates student account or 2) a new roommate has moved in, a Move-In Check Sheet has been returned to the University Villages office, an inspection has been completed (if required) and any charges for damages have been applied to the remaining & vacating roommates student accounts.
+- Damage deposits are returned to vacating students only after 1) the unit has fully vacated, an inspection has been completed by the University Villages Office, and any charges for damages/cleaning have been applied to each roommate's student account, or 2) a new roommate has moved in, a Move-In Check Sheet has been returned to the University Villages Office, an inspection has been completed (if required), and any charges for damages have been applied to the remaining and vacating roommates' student accounts.